Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

 # DRIVER_Picoscope6000ESeries
+>[!CAUTION]
+>This repository has been archived.
+Please use the require module found here -> https://github.lightsource.ca/epics-modules/Picoscope6000ESeries

 ## Overview
 This document provides detailed information about the EPICS driver for the Picoscope 6000E Series oscilloscope.
 The driver allows control and monitoring of the oscilloscope through EPICS Process Variables (PVs).